spring-guides/gs-service-registration-and-discovery/SIDEBAR.md

-### Related Resources
+## Related resources

-There's more to data persistence than what is presented here.
-You may want to continue your exploration of data access using Spring with the following
+There's more to working with persistence and data stores than what is covered here.
+You can continue to explore data access and Spring with the following resources.

 ### Getting Started guides